spkellydev/flutter_htmlencodedtext_plugin/README.md

 # htmlencodedtext

-A Flutter plugin that makes it easier to show HTML Encoded Text in your Material Flutter apps.
+A Flutter plugin that makes it easier to show HTML Encoded Text (from outside APIs perhaps) in your Material Flutter apps.

 ## Dependencies